 The LFQ—Lateral Firm Questionnaire, or What Lateral Partner Candidates Need to Know

-Virtually every law firm engaged in lateral partner recruiting requires candidates to fill out a LPQ, or Lateral Partner Questionnaire, as part of its vetting process.
-The LPQ requires information critical to the firm’s decision-making process going beyond basic resume information (such as the candidate’s educational and employment background), but delves into areas such as client base, billings and collections, and various ethics issues such as malpractice claims, involvement on corporate boards, etc. Equally important is what lateral partner candidates should ask their prospective law firm employers.
+Virtually every law firm engaged in lateral partner recruiting requires candidates to fill out an LPQ, or Lateral Partner Questionnaire, as part of its vetting process.
+The LPQ requires submission of information critical to the firm’s decision-making process going beyond basic resume information (such as the candidate’s educational and employment background), but delves into areas such as client base, billings and col- lections, and various ethics issues such as malpractice claims, involvement on corporate boards, etc.

-Astonishingly, a 2013 American Lawyer survey found that most lateral partner candidates never ask the most basic questions of their potential new firms about finances, firm management, or their partnership agreements.
-These sophisticated business lawyers never would allow a client to enter into a business combination without scouring the books, yet don’t do the same for themselves.
+Astonishingly, a few years ago, an American Lawyer survey found that most lateral partner candidates never asked even the most basic questions of their potential new firms about finances, firm management, or their partnership agreements.
+It is shocking that sophisticated business lawyers who never would allow a client to enter a business combination without scouring the books, wouldn’t do the same for themselves.

 Perhaps partners who have been with one firm for many years assume that all law firms are alike.
-From 40,000 feet they may seem alike, comprised of smart, usually personable lawyers, with sophisticated clients and businesses.
-But, once you drop below 40,000 feet, firms are very different.
+From 40,000 feet they may seem alike – comprised of smart, usually personable lawyers, with sophisticated clients and businesses.
+But, once you drop below 40,000 feet, firms can be very different.
 Compensation systems vary and management styles vary, all resulting in different incentives and different firm cultures.
-Suffice it to say that, for a successful lateral partner move, it’s important to know that firms are different and there are questions you should ask.

-Just as most firms, at some point in the courting ritual, require that prospective lateral partners complete a LPQ, we propose that a senior lawyer contemplating a move consider something similar—an “LFQ” or “Lateral Firm Questionnaire”—a checklist of the information the lateral partner candidate needs to make a sound decision.
+Just as most firms, at some point in the courting ritual, require that prospective lateral partners complete an LPQ, we propose that a senior lawyer contemplating a move consider something similar—an “LFQ” or “Lateral Firm Questionnaire”—a checklist of the information the lateral partner candidate needs to make a sound decision.
 To that end, we created a generic LFQ a few years ago.
 We reprint it here with some post-COVID updates.

 But, first, a couple of caveats: